Finance Excel template

 Purpose

-Track gross profit, operating margin, and net profit month by month.
+Tracks gross profit, EBITDA, EBIT, net profit, retained earnings, and contribution profit month by month.

 How Excel is used